kkcoder1903/AWS1/Log Rotation/README.md

 3. **Save and Exit**:

-   Save the file and exit your text editor.
+   Save the file and exit your text editor using :qw enter

 4. **Make the Script Executable**: